fakihachohan/fakihachohan/README.md

   Hi, I'm **fakiha**!

-I'm a **14-year-old aspiring Machine Learning Engineer**.
+I'm a **14-year-old**.
 Currently learning **Python**, **HTML/CSS**, and how to use **GitHub**.

 ---

 ##  What I'm Working On
 - Learning Python basics
-- Building fun mini projects like a calculator and number guessing game
+- Building fun mini projects like a calculator and an age checker
 - Starting web development with HTML & CSS

 ---